Best Way to Get Out Of High Credit Card Debt (if you can’t afford to pay)

 Here’s an example: The consumer used debt validation to resolve a Bank of America credit card debt that had a balance of over $10,000.

-Using debt validation, this next client was able to get out of almost $20,000 in credit card debt that was owed to Wells Fargo.
+This next client could get out of almost $20,000 in credit card debt originally owed to Wells Fargo using debt validation.

 What type of debt qualifies for a debt validation program?

-- Citibank, Capital One, Wells Fargo, Bank of America and almost all credit card debt besides for Discover (Discover could be included on another plan)
+- Citibank, Capital One, Wells Fargo, Bank of America, Discover, and almost all credit card debt.

 - Almost any type of unsecured debt, including bank loans that have gone to collection status